 One night after observing the capabilities of the powerful Atlanta Braves lineup, Wandy Rodriguez shut them out.

-Showing no ill effects from the hamstring injury that caused him to miss a start, Rodriguez pitched seven scoreless innings of one-hit ball in the Pirates' 6-0 win against the Braves at PNC Park Friday night.
+Showing no ill-effects from a hamstring injury that caused him to miss a start, Rodriguez pitched seven scoreless innings of one-hit ball in the Pirates' 6-0 win against the Braves Friday night at PNC Park.

-The Braves hit four home runs Thursday night and had 29 on the season.
+The Braves hit four home runs Thursday night and have 29 this season.
 Entering the game, their .473 slugging percentage ranked second in the major leagues.

-Against Rodriguez (2-0), they swung early and kept Rodriguez from having to battle.
+Against Rodriguez (2-0), the Braves swung early and kept him from having to battle.
 Rodriguez put only one man on base, allowing him to pitch from the windup for almost the entire game, and a double play erased the lone runner.

-The strained hamstring that caused Rodriguez to leave his previous start on April 8 and miss his scheduled turn in the rotation Sunday appeared not to bother him Friday night.
-He displayed great control and his fastball touched 93 miles per hour.
+The strained left hamstring that caused Rodriguez to leave his previous start April 8 and miss his scheduled turn in the rotation Sunday appeared not to bother him.
+Pitching on 10 days of rest, he displayed great control and his fastball reached 93 mph.
+Rodriguez said the hamstring felt good.

 Rodriguez worked three perfect innings, and no Braves reached base until Jason Heyward singled with one out in the fourth.
 Justin Upton grounded into a double play to end the inning.